 A good way of doing this is to format your capability statement so that it can be read in two different ways.
 For example, you can italicise or embolden each of your core capabilities so that they can be read at a glance, but underneath each, provide a paragraph or two with further information.

-Once again, this should be tailored to the specific client and you need to find a balance between readability and professionalism.
+You need to find a balance between readability and professionalism.

+Try to use shorter, clearer sentences.
 But don’t sacrifice your professional tone in doing so.

-We often think of it as quite a bland document that just explains what it is that our business does.
-This is certainly true.
+We often think of a company capability statement as a bland document that just explains what our business does.

 This will make your clients believe that you are more than capable.

-If you are looking for creative ways to build more client relationships and project a better, stronger image of your business, get in touch with us today?
+If you are looking for creative ways to build more client relationships and project a stronger image of your business, get in touch with us today?